MoopsLC/alt-clock/README.md

 Prod periodically looks at the window currently in the foreground and detects user input to decide what program the user is currently interacting with.
-After enough data has accumulated a graph may be viewed when mousing over the widget.
+After enough data has accumulated, the user can view a chart of a per-category breakdown of time usage.

 ### Configurable